Troubled Boeing signals it may raise up to $25 billion to shore up finances

 Boeing is moving toward raising up to $25 billion to shore up its troubled financial position

-The company said in back-to-back regulatory filings that it could raise the cash over the next three years and enter into a new borrowing agreement with lenders.
+The company said in back-to-back regulatory filings that it could raise the cash over the next three years.
+It also entered into a new borrowing agreement with lenders to provide short-term protection against a cash crunch.
+It also entered into a new $10 billion credit agreement with lenders to provide short-term protection against a cash crunch.

-Boeing has lost more than $25 billion since the start of 2019, and its finances are under new pressure as a strike by workers who build most of its airline jets factory goes into its second month.
+Boeing hasn't earned an annual profit since 2018, losing more than $25 billion since, after two 737 Max jets crashed, killing 346 people.
+Its finances are under new pressure as a strike by workers who build most of its airline jets factory goes into its second month.
 The strike is cutting into cash, which Boeing receives when it delivers new planes to buyers.

+The strike is also getting the attention of the Biden administration.
+Julie Su, the acting labor secretary, visited Seattle and met with the union and Boeing on Monday, according to the International Association of Machinists and Aerospace Workers.

+Boeing workers packed a union hall for raucous rally Tuesday that was intended to show solidarity among strikers.

 Boeing has burned through more than $1 billion in cash and ended September with $10.3 billion in cash and securities.